bendtherules/bendtherules.github.com/posts/flipkart-ui-interview-experience.md

 ## 😎 Hiring manager round

 If you have reached till this round, that's good news.
 HR will only present 2-3 potential candidates to the manager to save his/her time.
 The manager can technically ask anything they need to make a final decision.
+Expect some -
-Expect some HR questions (why do you want to move, what are you looking for in new role), and some tech questions (authentication, cookies in details, localstorage, new react features, some repeat questions from prev round, etc).
-Some of the HR questions are asked directly off the internal playbook, so don't read too much into them.
+a.
+HR questions (why do you want to move, what are you looking for in new role), and
+b. some tech questions (authentication, cookies in details, localstorage, new react features, some repeat questions from prev round, etc).

+Don't read too much into the HR questions - they are pretty standard

 ## 🧶 In summary